wirequery/wirequery/sdk/jvm/README.md

 Here, `mask` and `unmask` cannot be used at the same time.

-For example, the following example would unmask every field in the `Transaction` class, except for `description`:
+For example, the following example would unmask every field in the `Product` class, except for `description`:

 ```
 wirequery: